 Step 1 – Web portal configuration: Define data sources and link them to a log collector

-Go to the automated upload setting page:
+Go to the Automatic log upload settings page.

-For each firewall or proxy from which you want to upload logs, create a matching data source:
+For each firewall or proxy from which you want to upload logs, create a matching data source.

-a.
-Click Add data source.
+- Click Add data source.

-b.
-Name your proxy or firewall.
+- Name your proxy or firewall.

-e.
-Set the Receiver type to either FTP, FTPS, Syslog – UDP, or Syslog – TCP, or Syslog – TLS.
+- Set the Receiver type to either FTP, FTPS, Syslog – UDP, or Syslog – TCP, or Syslog – TLS.

 f.
 Repeat this process for each firewall and proxy whose logs can be used to detect traffic on your network.
 It's recommended to set up a dedicated data source per network device to enable you to:

 Go to the Log collectors tab at the top.

-a.
-Click Add log collector.
+- Click Add log collector.

-b.
-Give the log collector a name.
+- Give the log collector a name.

-A single Log collector can handle multiple data sources.
+- A single Log collector can handle multiple data sources.

-Copy the contents of the screen because you will need the information when you configure the Log Collector to communicate with Cloud App Security.
+- Copy the contents of the screen because you will need the information when you configure the Log Collector to communicate with Cloud App Security.
 If you selected Syslog, this information will include information about which port the Syslog listener is listening on.

 Step 2 – On-premises deployment of your machine

 Deploy the collector image on the hosting machine by importing the collector configuration.
 Import the configuration by copying the run command generated in the portal.
-If you need to configure a proxy add the proxy IP address and port under.
+If you need to configure a proxy, add the proxy IP address and port number.
 For example, if your proxy details are 192.168.10.1:8080, your updated run command is:

-(echo db3a7c73eb7e91a0db53566c50bab7ed3a755607d90bb348c875825a7d1b2fce) | docker run --name MyLogCollector -p 21:21 -p 20000-20099:20000-20099 -e "PUBLICIP='192.168.1.1'" -e "PROXY=192.168.10.1:8080" -e "TOKEN=41f8f442c9a30519a058dd3bb9a19c79eb67f34a8816270dc4a384493988863a" -e "CONSOLE=tenant2.eu1-rs.adallom.com" -e "COLLECTOR=MyLogCollector" --security-opt apparmor:unconfined --cap-add=SYS_ADMIN --restart unless-stopped -a stdin -i mcr.microsoft.com/mcas/logcollector starter
+(echo db3a7c73eb7e91a0db53566c50bab7ed3a755607d90bb348c875825a7d1b2fce) | docker run --name MyLogCollector -p 21:21 -p 20000-20099:20000-20099 -e "PUBLICIP='192.168.1.1'" -e "PROXY=192.168.10.1:8080" -e "CONSOLE=mod244533.us.portal.cloudappsecurity.com" -e "COLLECTOR=MyLogCollector" --security-opt apparmor:unconfined --cap-add=SYS_ADMIN --restart unless-stopped -a stdin -i mcr.microsoft.com/mcas/logcollector starter

 docker logs <collector_name>

-You should see the message Finished successfully!.
+You should see the message: Finished successfully!

 Step 3 - On-premises configuration of your network appliances

-Configure your network firewalls and proxies to periodically export logs to the dedicated Syslog port of the FTP directory according to the directions in the dialog, for example:
+Configure your network firewalls and proxies to periodically export logs to the dedicated Syslog port of the FTP directory according to the directions in the dialog.
+For example: